 Some say that when the toe next to the big toe is longer than the big toe it's a sign of high intelligence, but I am sure you knew that anyway!!
 But I still haven’t reached the magnificent news you want to hear!

 Don’t get me wrong, I certainly do not have a foot fetish.
 But over the years I wanted to find out why some people had so much pain in their feet, while others experienced zero foot pain.
 That’s when I discovered Morton’s toe.
-So during some of my Cosmic Ordering course I would ask to see the bare foot of some of my delegates, and no … it was not some bizarre initiation ceremony!
+So during some of my Cosmic Ordering workshops I ran in the past I would ask to see the bare foot of some of my delegates, and no … it was not some bizarre initiation ceremony!
 I just wanted to see if they had a longer second toe than their big first toe.
 And guess what, every single one I asked to look had Morton’s toe!

 I mean, these delegates were on my course in order to secure success, they were success-minded people.
 I was starting to discover that successful people are more than likely to have Morton’s toe.
 I am not saying that they had success simply as a reward for the pain they were going through, I am just extrapolating on my findings.

 Also, Morton's toe is said to reveal you have immense forethought but can be overconfident and enjoys to be seen to be in charge (some say the person would be the boss of the family).
 However your endowment of having Morton’s toe lies with being able to inspire confidence in others.
 Another prevalent notion is that people of Celtic origins have a longer second toe.
 Others declare that you are descended from Royalty if your second toe is longer.